mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 Slave_SQL_Running is 'Yes', valid replication credentials).
 The master candidate does not necessarily need to be writable, e.g. if it fails its *master_conditions*. *slave_conditions* sets additional conditions for a slave server.
-This setting is an enum, allowing multiple conditions to be set simultaneously.
+This setting is an enum_mask, allowing multiple conditions to be set simultaneously.

 The available conditions are: